-- A two-day orientation (June 28 and 29) in McAllen, Texas, which will focus on techniques for investigative reporting.
+- A virtual orientation (January 7th), which will focus on techniques for investigative reporting.
 The orientation will also include sessions about the specific context of the U.S.-Mexico border;

 Journalists will be invited to submit investigative proposals on border issues during this program.
 ICFJ will provide either small reporting grants or fellowship funding (depending on reporters’ individual needs) to produce the proposed investigation.
 All project participants are expected to complete at least one investigative report throughout the duration of the program.
 ICFJ will provide editors for all projects and data visualization services (if necessary).